exakat/exakat-docs/Reference/Rules/Structures/InvalidPackFormat.rst

        // the first unsigned short is stored as 'first'.
 The next matches are names with numbers.
        $res = unpack('nfirst/vc*', $binarydata);
    ?>

-Check `pack() <https://www.php.net/pack>`_ documentation for format specifiers that were introduced in various PHP version, namely 7.0, 7.1 and 7.2.

 See also `pack <https://www.php.net/pack>`_ and `unpack <https://www.php.net/pack>`_.